Knott's Berry Farm: Fiesta Village

 Fiesta Village was built in 1969 under the pretense of a Mexican theme.
 It was built to pay tribute to California's Spanish and Mexican heritage.
 It was the second area constructed after the completion of Ghost Town.
 Stores like Casa California, restaurants like Pancho's Tacos, La Papa Loca, and La Victoria Cantina, games like Shoot If Yucan, and themed rides like La Revolución, Jaguar!, and MonteZOOMa: The Forbidden Fortress, along with the former attraction Tampico Tumbler, all contribute to the Mexican and Aztec theme of the area.
 In 2013 colorful string lights were added for the summer season.
+In July 2022, Fiesta Village underwent a major renovation and reopened on May 26th, 2023.